Healey’s emergency preamble on new gun legislation sparks conversation

 If anything, Jacobs said assault weapons bans are not in the clear considering the country has “a very conservative Supreme Court that’s very pro-gun and looking to strike down some of these laws.”

 The 2022 Supreme Court ruling in New York struck down the law restricting a license to carry a gun and declared it unconstitutional to do so.
-This decision influenced Healey’s gun legislation, putting more restrictions and training in place for obtaining a concealed carry license.
+This decision influenced Healey’s gun legislation, putting more restrictions and training in place to obtain a concealed carry license.

 However, Sudre opposes the increased training requirements for an LTC.
 “The Second Amendment doesn’t say that you need training,” he said.
 He said he believes in the right for people to protect themselves and buy what they want to make that happen.